US Expat Taxes Explained: Filing Taxes as an American Living in Singapore

 Singapore is attractive for its low crime rate, cleanliness and global culture.
 How does moving to Singapore affect your US expat taxes?
 Are you considering joining one of the other 1.31 million expatriates currently residing in Singapore?
 This article will help educate about the tax implications of such a move and specifically how your US expat taxes will be impacted.

-US Expat Taxes – The Basics
+US Expat Taxes in Singapore

 - The foreign tax credit — if a US Citizen’s residence in another country prompts a tax liability in the foreign country, they will likely be eligible to claim a credit for the foreign income taxes paid on their US expat taxes.

-- The Foreign Housing Exclusion — allows taxpayers to exclude some housing expenses from their US expat taxes, in excess of certain country-specific amounts.
+- The foreign housing exclusion — allows taxpayers to exclude some housing expenses from their US expat taxes, in excess of certain country-specific amounts.

 The end objective is that your US expat taxes should be minimal, if not eliminated.